-20. The interim intersessional working group recommends that the Standing Committee note that the history of the use of annotations in CITES presented in this document represents a collective understanding of how annotations have been used in CITES to date in both their meaning and function.

-- 21. The interim intersessional working group also recommends that the Standing Committee review the discussion regarding where to include definitions of terms in annotations, and (TO BE DETERMINED) - 22.
+- 20. The interim intersessional working group recommends that the Standing Committee note that the history of the use of annotations in CITES presented in this document represents a collective understanding of how annotations have been used in CITES to date in both their meaning and function. - 21.
+The interim intersessional working group also recommends that the Standing Committee, at its 65th meeting, review the discussion in this document regarding where to include definitions of terms in annotations, determine which option in paragraph 19 is preferred, and include this decision in its instructions to the intersessional working group that will be formed at the present meeting, for additional action as appropriate. - 22.
 Finally, the interim intersessional working group recommends that the Standing Committee, at its 65th meeting, convene the Standing Committee Working Group on Annotations and use this document and relevant discussions related to it, including from discussions at the 27th meeting of the Animals Committee and the 21st meeting of the Plants Committee, as the basis for developing a program of work for the Working Group to complete the remaining work called for in Decisions 16.161 to 16.163, as well as relevant work on annotations that is included in other Decisions, and report to the 17th meeting of the Conference of the Parties.
-Given the impact of these discussions on the work of the Animals and Plants Committees, the interim working group reiterates the importance of including appropriate representation from those Committees on the Working Group that will be convened at SC65. - 23.
-Decision 16.162 largely directs work to be undertaken with regard to plant annotations because most, if not all, of the implementation challenges identified to date with regard to annotations have dealt with plant listings.
+Given the impact of these discussions on the work of the Animals and Plants Committees, the interim working group reiterates the importance of including appropriate representation from those Committees on the Working Group that will be convened at SC65.

+23. Decision 16.162 largely directs work to be undertaken with regard to plant annotations because most, if not all, of the implementation challenges identified to date with regard to annotations have dealt with plant listings.
 However, acknowledging that Appendix-III animal listings can be annotated to include only specified parts and derivatives in the listings, and animal listings in any Appendix can be prescribed with regard to populations covered by the listing and certain other parameters of the listings (e.g., exclusion of domesticated forms), any general guidance developed for annotations should consider their applicability to animals, and the Animals Committee is invited to raise any specific problems to the working group.